rextechs/AzureIoTBootcamp/Day2-HOL1.md

 Make sure you select the resource group you created in previous step.

 In the Name field, enter a unique name for your IoT hub.

+> [!NOTE]
-The name of your IoT hub must be **unique** across all IoT hubs.
+> IoT Hub Name : The name of your IoT hub must be **unique** across all IoT hubs.

 Click on **Review + Create**, and after reviewing, click on **Create**.